top of page

 After a few years chatting on Twitter/X about my random discoveries of London's Ireland connections, I was delighted to be asked by History of Stokey to give a talk about Stoke Newington's Irish connections in 2023.
 That led to my giving another talk at the 2024 Hackney History Festival about the campaign for Irish Home Rule in 1880s Hackney.

-Both talks were a joy to research and present, with each one prompting thought-provoking questions and conversations - you can watch the recordings of these two talks below.
+Both talks were a joy to research and present, with each one prompting thought-provoking questions and conversations - you can watch the recordings of these two talks (and other talks delivered since then) here.

-Preparing and delivering those talks have really influenced how I've approached this project.
+Preparing and delivering those talks really influenced how I first approached this project.